-Add some bling to your garden this summer with these DIY Spilling Solar Lights!
-This is a fun and easy project that will make you smile every night!
+Add some bling to your garden this summer with these DIY Spilling Solar Lights.
+This is a fun and easy project that will make your garden sparkle at night!

 I know you are waiting for our side yard pictures from Greg, but unfortunately you’ll have to wait a little while longer.
 Well, it is because I happened to gift Greg with a kamado grill for Fathers’ Day, and ever since that thing arrived, we are pretty much like “Earth to Greg!
 Earth to Greg!
 Can you hear us?”
 He is daydreaming about what meat he’ll be smoking next on his new grill all day long.
 Yes, he loves his new toy so much!
 So much that he could take it to the bed with him if he could. hahahaha 😀